16 Beautiful Kitchen Design Ideas For The Heart Of Your Home

 Another classic kitchen look is the shaker kitchen.
 Relating to a style of cupboards and drawers rather than an overall kitchen style, shaker kitchen cabinets feature a flat center panel with square edges and minimal ornamentation.
 Popular in kitchens for centuries, they are just as at home in rustic country kitchens as they are in glossy modern ones.
 They’re an all-rounder that will stand the test of time.

 7. Black & White Kitchen

-You can’t get more glamorous in the home than a striking black and white colour scheme.
-Dressed up or down, this colour combination is one of the most eye-catching.
+You can’t get more glamorous in the home than a striking black and white color scheme.
+Dressed up or down, this color combination is one of the most eye-catching.
 The kitchen above pairs unusual two tone cabinets with industrial features like the Crittall style windows and vintage sewing stools to create a kitchen which certainly gets our vote.